The Adventure of the Illustrious Client: Television

-The story was adapted in 1965 for an episode of Sherlock Holmes, starring Douglas Wilmer as Holmes, Nigel Stock as Watson, Peter Wyngarde as Baron Grüner and Rosemary Leach as Kitty Winter.
+In 1965, the story was adapted for an episode of Sherlock Holmes, starring Douglas Wilmer as Holmes, Nigel Stock as Watson, Peter Wyngarde as Baron Grüner and Rosemary Leach as Kitty Winter.

-The 1991 Granada TV version with Jeremy Brett is faithful to the original, except that it shows that Miss Winter's revenge attempt on the Baron was because he had disfigured her neck and chest with oil of vitriol, and in the small detail that Grüner finds Holmes inside the house, and Kitty (played by Kim Thomson) rushes inside and past Holmes to throw the vitriol at Grüner played by Anthony Valentine.
+In 1991, the Granada TV version with Jeremy Brett is faithful to the original, except that it shows that Miss Winter's revenge attempt on the Baron was because he had disfigured her neck and chest with oil of vitriol, and in the small detail that Grüner finds Holmes inside the house, and Kitty (played by Kim Thomson) rushes inside and past Holmes to throw the vitriol at Grüner played by Anthony Valentine.

-In Elementarys third season, Kitty Winter (Ophelia Lovibond) and Adelbert Gruner (Stuart Townsend) are introduced in a mid-season story arc that changes Gruner from a philanderer and a baron to a corporate vice president and serial rapist-murderer.
+In 2015, Season Three Episode Eleven of the CBS Show, Elementary, Kitty Winter (Ophelia Lovibond) and Adelbert Gruner (Stuart Townsend) are introduced in a mid-season story arc that changes Gruner from a philanderer and a baron to a corporate vice president and serial rapist-murderer.
 Kitty escaped from his captivity before he was able to kill her.
 She spends the first half of the season training under Holmes as a detective.
 When Gruner arrives in New York, she exposes his identity.
 Violet de Merville is a supporting character, the sister of another suspect who has no connection to Gruner.
 In this version, Kitty flees the United States to an unstated destination so as to escape arrest after she scarred Gruner's face with a caustic chemical.
 In a later episode, The View From Olympus, Holmes mentions a previous case about a man who killed his wife on the Splügen Pass and made her murder look like an accident.

-Gruner is mentioned in the Watson episode "A Variant of Unknown Significance" in which he attempts to buy a sample of the deceased Holmes' DNA from Irene Adler.
+In 2025, Gruner is mentioned in the Watson episode "A Variant of Unknown Significance" in which he attempts to buy a sample of the deceased Holmes' DNA from Irene Adler.